Continuous wear of dentures can increase the risk of oral infections and other oral health problems.

 - Brush your gums and tongue daily with a soft toothbrush (not the same one you clean your dentures with).

 - Rinse your dentures in clean water before you put them back in your mouth.

-If you would like any more information on dentures and oral hygiene, please contact us or schedule an appointment for a consultation at (314) 862-7844.
+If you would like more information on dentures and oral hygiene, please get in touch with us or schedule a consultation at (314) 862-7844.
 We look forward to meeting you!